isc-projects/stork/doc/demo.rst

 These containers have Stork production services and components:

 server
    This container is essential.
-It runs the Stork server, which interacts with all the agents and the database and exposes the API.
+It runs the Stork Server, which interacts with all the agents and the database and exposes the API.
 Without it, Stork is not able to function. webui